banago/PHPloy/readme.md

 # PHPloy
-**Version 2.1.0**
+**Version 2.0.0-beta2

-PHPloy is a little PHP script that allows you to deploy files through FTP to a server.
-It makes use of Git to know which files should be uploaded and which should be deleted.
-It is a real time-saver.
+PHPloy is a incremental Git FTP deployment tool you to deploy files through FTP to a server incremetally, meaning only the ones you have edited since the last deploy, making use of Git smartness.
+PHPloy supports deploy submodules and sub-submodules, deploying multiple servers and rollbacks.

-Unlike other similar scripts, PHPloy supports deployments of submodules and sub-submodules.

 ## Requirements